I write about things I find interesting, and although I am not an expert, I have fun learning as I research. I hope you like the results!

 Surely it is better to know the truth than hold onto a notion of something that doesn’t fit in with nature's laws?

-The human brain is a very complex organ, and like most complex machines, they can go wrong, and also have built-in flaws that have stayed with us through evolutionary progression.
+The human brain is a very complex organ, and like most complex machines, it can go wrong, and also have built-in flaws that have stayed with us through evolutionary progression.

 So What Do I Believe Really Happened?